avpgesulgatech/dot-files/README.md

   - .\nvim-data\
 ```

-### Linux
+## Linux

 ##### Nvim Config
 ```
-Create a .config directory at $HOME and put the nvim directory there
+Create a .config directory at ~ and put the nvim directory from this repo there
 ```

 ##### Bash Config